LukeShortCloud/rootpages/src/windows/performance_tuning.rst

 1. "How to Enable the Ultimate Performance Power Plan in Windows 10."
 MakeUseOf (MUO).
 October 28, 2021.
 Accessed July 13, 2022. https://www.makeuseof.com/how-to-enable-ultimate-performance-power-plan/
 2. "AV-Comparatives: Microsoft Defender has a large impact on system performance." gHacks.
 May 4, 2022.
 Accessed July 13, 2022. https://www.ghacks.net/2022/05/04/av-comparatives-microsoft-defender-has-a-large-impact-on-system-performance/
+3. "How to Disable Startup Programs in Windows."
+How-To Geek.
+May 11, 2018.
+Accessed July 13, 2022. https://www.howtogeek.com/74523/how-to-disable-startup-programs-in-windows/